-- 1) For Audit Committee to review and note the contents of the Treasury Management Strategy (TMS) for 2024/25, including the changes to the Annual Investment Strategy. - 2) For Audit Committee to recommend to Cabinet that they approve the Treasury Management Policy Statement incorporating: - Treasury Management Strategy Statement (TMSS) - Borrowing Strategy - Annual Investment Strategy - Minimum Revenue Provision (MRP) Policy

-• Prudential Indicators and Treasury Management Indicators including the Liability Benchmark indicator

-• Treasury Management Practices: Risk Management which includes the Environmental, Social and Governance (ESG) update.
+- 1) For Cabinet to review and note the contents of the Treasury Management Strategy (TMS) for 2024/25, including the changes to the Annual Investment Strategy. - 2) For Cabinet to recommend to Council that it approves the Treasury Management Policy Statement incorporating: - Treasury Management Strategy Statement (TMSS) - Borrowing Strategy - Annual Investment Strategy - Minimum Revenue Provision (MRP) Policy - Prudential Indicators and Treasury Management Indicators including the Liability Benchmark indicator - Treasury Management Practices: Risk Management which includes the Environmental, Social and Governance (ESG) update. - 3) For Cabinet to note that this Strategy was considered and is supported by the Audit Committee at its meeting on 1 February 2024.